Relax, The Sharks Aren't Interested In You, But Don't Bug Them Either

-David Bader, of the Long Beach Aquarium of the Pacific, says that’s unlikely to happen.
-The baby great whites seen reportedly being 10 to 12 feet long off the coast of Long Beach are actually about five to six feet long,
+David Bader of the Long Beach Aquarium of the Pacific says that’s unlikely to happen.
+The baby great whites seen reportedly being 10 to 12 feet long off the coast of Long Beach are actually about 5 to 6 feet long,

 Bader says the shark sightings are actually a sign that the ocean is healthy and not something to be afraid of.